volund/mango/doc/source/setup/osx.rst

     in the same position you may need to make the same modification.
 If you are aware of a better solution I would be interested to know about it.

+Once these components are installed installed you are ready to build simulations written in C++.
+See the section :doc:`/cpp/rapid-simulation-development` for more information.